 The headline is one of the first things that visitors see when they arrive on your homepage.
 If you want to know which version of your headline converts more, here are the steps that you must follow:

-Next, you can either add the exact URL of the web page you intend to make changes to into the ‘Enter the page URL you want to edit’ field or add its HTML source code to start testing (‘upload your own HTML code‘ = mainly used for web pages generated dynamically, like the shopping cart page).
+Next, you can either add the exact URL of the web page you intend to make changes to into the ‘Enter the page URL you want to edit’ field or add its HTML source code to start testing (‘upload your own HTML code‘ – mainly used for dynamically generated web pages, like the shopping cart page).

 To apply the changes you wish (in our case, changing the headline), you must go to the ‘Variations’ tab and add a new Variation ( ‘+ NEW VARIATION’ ).